Dems appear to do well in Westchester and Fairfield but, like Trump-Biden, final results will take time

-Arizona and Wisconsin, where Biden presently leads, are expected to conclude their count-voting today, as is Georgia, where Trump is ahead.
-Michigan, where Trump also leads, could finalize its results as early as this evening.
+Arizona and Nevada, where Biden presently leads, are expected to conclude their vote-counting today, as is Georgia, where Trump is ahead.
+Pennsylvania is likely to be called tomorrow, while North Carolina is still accepting ballots postmarked by Election Day until Nov.
+12.

-But the picture grows cloudier in other states.
-North Carolina is accepting any ballots that were postmarked yesterday until Nov.
-12, roughly the same time that Nevada is expected to wrap up its tallying.
-Officials in the biggest unclaimed prize, Pennsylvania, say they expect to have most of those votes counted by Friday.

-Each state has different rules about allowing recounts; the recount deadline in Pennsylvania is Nov.
-29.
+Trump’s campaign has filed lawsuits in Michigan, Pennsylvania and Georgia to stop the tallying of mail-in votes there.
+It is also seeking a recount in Wisconsin, and has signaled it may do the same in Nevada.

 Also uncalled is Alaska, which has three electoral votes; it is a traditionally red state, and Trump presently has a large lead there.